u7javed/Bidirectional-Image-to-Image-Translator/README.md

     ```
     --image_directory data/images/
     ```
     followed by a space to seperate each hyperparameter entered.
-Please refer to **run_script.ipynb** Jupyter Notebook file to see specific hyperparamters
+Please refer to **script_run.ipynb** Jupyter Notebook file to see specific hyperparamters

   - generate_image.py
     - Executable python script which will perform the image-to-image translation and save the translated file to specified directory.
 The hyperparameters include seg2image or image2seg, location to generator, and directory for saved image.
 Run the script in a similar fashion described above.